brad-usredoxlabs/disco/specification.md

 - `src/plate-editor/PlateEditorShell.vue` is the top-level Vue shell that loads the selected Markdown file, parses JSON-LD front matter, and binds it to the dedicated plate editor store (`src/plate-editor/store/usePlateEditorStore.js`).
 It keeps the record hash in sync so the “Save plate layout” button only activates when well assignments or timeline events change.
 - Visual editing lives in `src/plate-editor/components`: `PlateGrid.vue` renders wells + selection overlays, `ApplyBar.vue` applies materials/roles to a selection, and `MaterialDetailsDrawer.vue` manages the shared material library.
 Supporting composables and services (`composables/useMaterialLibrary.js`, `services/materialLibraryWriter.js`, `utils/layoutUtils.js`) encapsulate grid geometry, presets, and persistence. `LabwareGrid.vue` + `TransferStepSidecar.vue` provide dual-grid, protocol-style transfer step building with separate source/target selections.
 - Schema authors define allowable plate specs via `spec/plate-editor/PlateEditorSpec.*` (role catalog, well geometry, default events).
 The registry in `src/plate-editor/specRegistry.js` exposes those specs, and `schema/computable-lab/plate-layout.schema.yaml` links each record to a spec through the `editorSpecId` field so layouts render with the right template.
+- PlateEvents authored in plate layouts remain useful as templates, but **runs are the canonical source of PlateEvents**.
+Layouts can still be ingested as seed data when a run lacks inline events.

 ### 4.9 Robot Adapter Tooling
 - Lightweight conversion scripts live under `scripts/adapters/`. `plate-events-to-pylabrobot.mjs` emits a JSON command list that PyLabRobot developers can consume, while `plate-events-to-pyalab.mjs` prints a human-readable step list compatible with pyalab/Vialab workflows.